Muts256/TOR-Usage-Threat-Hunt/README.md

 4. Improve Endpoint Detection & Monitoring

-    - Enable Microsoft Defender for Endpoint TVM alerts for unauthorised software.

     - Configure custom detections for tor.exe or Firefox launched from Tor directories.

     - Monitor the execution of portable applications from uncommon locations.